Why should I trademark my business name?

 - Provide any compensation such as statutory damages, attorney’s fees, and monetary relief.

-Trademark registration is a unique tool that allows the company's to protect its business name.
-It enhances the company to brand itself as a potential competitor in the market dominated with similar kinds of entities.
+Trademark registration is a unique tool that allows companies to protect their business name.
+It enhances the company to brand itself as a potential competitor in the market dominated by similar kinds of entities.
 It also makes the public aware of its name whenever a logo, design or anything that has a link to the company comes before them.